danbiocchi/oxidizedoasis-websands/readme.md

 OxidizedOasis-WebSands is designed to provide a solid foundation for building scalable web applications with strong security features.
 Our goal is to showcase the capabilities of Rust in creating high-performance, secure web services while maintaining excellent developer ergonomics.
 This project demonstrates the power of Rust in full-stack web development, utilizing the Actix-web framework for the backend and Yew for a dynamic frontend.

+## 🏗️ Architecture Overview

+OxidizedOasis-WebSands follows a clean, modular architecture that separates concerns and promotes maintainability:

+- **Frontend**: Built with Yew framework, providing a reactive WebAssembly-powered UI
+- **Backend API**: Implemented with Actix-web, offering RESTful endpoints for all application features
+- **Core Domain**: Contains business logic and domain models independent of infrastructure concerns
+- **Infrastructure**: Handles database interactions, external services, and cross-cutting concerns
+- **Common**: Shared utilities, constants, and types used throughout the application

+This architecture enables independent development and testing of components while maintaining clear boundaries between different parts of the system.

 ## 📚 Documentation

 Comprehensive documentation for OxidizedOasis-WebSands is available to help developers, administrators, and users understand and work with the system effectively:

-- [Software Development Document](docs/Software_Development_Document.md): Detailed technical specifications, architecture overview, and development guidelines.
+- [Software Development Document](docs/Software%20Development%20Document/TABLE%20OF%20CONTENTS.md): Detailed technical specifications, architecture overview, and development guidelines.
-- [Security Audit Report](docs/Security_Audit.md): In-depth analysis of the project's security measures and recommendations for improvement.
+- [Security Audit Report](docs/Security_Audit_Report.md): In-depth analysis of the project's security measures and recommendations for improvement.
 - [Security Backlog](docs/Security_Backlog.md): Ongoing security tasks and improvements planned for the project.
-- [User Guide](docs/User_Guide.md): Guide for end-users on how to use the application.
 - [Project Structure](docs/Project_Structure.md): Overview of the project's directory structure and file organization.
+- [Architecture Review](docs/Architecture_Review.md): Analysis of the system architecture, design patterns, and technical decisions.

+*Note: The following documentation is planned but not yet available:*
+- User Guide: Guide for end-users on how to use the application.
-- [Logging Plan](docs/Logging_Plan.md): Detailed plan for implementing comprehensive logging in the project.
+- Logging Plan: Detailed plan for implementing comprehensive logging in the project.
-- [Testing Backlog](docs/Testing_Backlog.md): List of tests to be implemented as part of the test-driven development approach.
+- Testing Backlog: List of tests to be implemented as part of the test-driven development approach.

 ## ✨ Key Features